tornadoweb/tornado/docs/guide/running.rst

 Configure your operating system or process manager to run this program to start the server.
 Please note that it may be necessary to increase the number of open files per process (to avoid "Too many open files"-Error).
-To raise this limit you can use the ulimit command or modify /etc/security/limits.conf (setting it to 50000 for example).
+To raise this limit (setting it to 50000 for example)  you can use the ulimit command, modify /etc/security/limits.conf or setting ``minfds`` in your supervisord config.

 Processes and ports
 ~~~~~~~~~~~~~~~~~~~